Amarillo Welcome Centre, Texas

 On Wednesday, Oct.
 26th Gibbs was bothering Bill at 5 am.
 This time change will be confusing to him for a while so Bill took him out and they came back to bed until 6.
 I was chilly when I went up to bed last night around 8:30 so I couldn’t seem to drop off for long.
 It dropped down to about 45F/7C.
 When the boys came up at 10:30, they snuggled close so I warmed up. 😊

-A nice morning start
+A nice morning start |

-Then we hit fog
+Then we hit fog |

-It was quite odd but disappeared quickly
+It was quite odd but disappeared quickly |

-Everythiing in front of us was lit up beautifully by the sun
+Everythiing in front of us was lit up beautifully by the sun |

-The sun was rising behind us so my best picture was in our side mirrors. 😊 The drive was uneventful, almost to a fault!
-It is easy traveling and options are plentiful for fuel stations but it can be monotonous staying on one highway for long periods of time.
-The day warmed up nicely and by 9:30 we neared Shawnee and pulled into a Valero Fuel Stop.
+was rising behind us so my best picture was in our side mirrors. 😊 The drive was uneventful, almost to a fault!
+It is easy

-and the First National Centre to name a few
+Skyscrapers include the Devon Tower, City Place Tower and the First National Centre to name a few I had to look up their names |

-Gibbs wasn't interested in any of the downtown and
+Gibbs wasn't interested in any of the downtown and as long as Daddy kept moving, he slept |

-I think this is one of the smartest ideas the U.S. does
+I think this is one of the smartest ideas the U.S. does Maybe other provinces in Canada do it too, but not Ontario |

 We weren’t needing fuel but the Rest Areas were either not Full Facility or not open.
 Again, once we’ve stopped for a decent amount of time, I need to update my GPS.
 We needed the break and topped up at $4.82/gal.
 Nice!
 Back on the road at 10 and ready for another stretch.
 We passed many familiar things.

-The ScissorTail Bridge in the city
+The ScissorTail Bridge in the city is always deserving of a picture |

 Oklahoma City was an easy skim through, even with construction until we hit a slow down on the west side of El Reno.
 Turns out it was more construction, with road repairs and they had narrowed the interstate to one lane on the west side.
 LOL Seemed like a long stretch of inconvenience for the short section that they were working on.
 But what do I know?